Carl Gustaf Löwenhielm: Diplomatic and administrative career

-In 1821, he was promoted to the rank of colonel and served in the general staff of Sweden.
-He traveled to Bavaria in 1822 on a mission from Prince Oscar to ask for the hand of Josephine of Leuchtenberg on his behalf.
+In the summer of 1822, on behalf of Crown Prince Oscar, Löwenhielm asked for the hand of Josephine of Leuchtenberg, which was successful.
 In 1824 he was appointed to the equivalent of Swedish ambassador to the Ottoman Empire and served in Istanbul until 1830.
 Löwenhielm detested his assignment to Turkey and considered the time there a waste of years.
-He nonetheless managed to accomplish a deal with the Ottoman government through which Swedish merchant ships were allowed to pass through the Bosphorus.
-After his years in Turkey, Löwenhielm also worked for some years as a Swedish envoy to the Imperial Court in Vienna.
+He nonetheless managed to accomplish a deal with the Ottoman government in 1827, through which Swedish merchant ships were allowed to pass through the Bosphorus.
+During his time in Turkey, he produced sketchbooks.
+After his years in Turkey, from 1830 to 1843, he worked as a Swedish envoy to the Imperial Court in Vienna.

+Löwenhielm served as County Governor of Gothenburg and Bohus County between 1843 and 1845.
+As County Governor, he was unpopular with the bourgeosie of the county and during a visit to the county in 1848, he was the subject of attacks made by a local liberal press.

+Personal life and death

+Löwenhielm married his first wife, Jacquette Löwenhielm in 1817.
+She was a mistress of King Oscar I. Despite, Jacquette's relationship with the King, Löwenhielm remained amicable towards him.
+Their relationship caused Löwenhielm great anguish and the couple divorced in 1828.
+The marriage did not bear children.

-In 1840 Löwenhielm married in Vienna Countess Natalie Alexandra von Buxhoeveden (1814-1867), a granddaughter of Friedrich Wilhelm von Buxhoeveden.
-This time the marriage was a happy one, and as Löwenhielm had inherited a large sum of money from his father he retired from diplomatic duties and settles in Värmland on the family estate.
-He served as County Governor of Gothenburg and Bohus County between 1843 and 1845 and later again served as a military officer.
-During the First Schleswig War, he commanded the contingent of volunteers from Sweden and Norway fighting for Denmark in the war with success.
+In 1840, Löwenhielm married his second wife Countess Natalie Alexandra von Buxhoeveden (1814-1867), a granddaughter of Friedrich Wilhelm von Buxhoeveden.
+This time the marriage was a happy one, and as Löwenhielm had inherited a large sum of money from his father he retired from diplomatic duties and settled in Värmland at Long, the family estate.